Skoda Superb hybrid interior, dashboard & comfort

-Gone are the days when a Skoda felt like it was built using castoffs from the Volkswagen parts bin; the Superb iV feels plush and premium – especially in its pricier trim levels
+Gone are the days when a Skoda felt like it was built using castoffs from the VW parts bin; the Superb iV is plush and premium – especially in pricier trim levels

 On the outside, Skoda has retained the Superb's subtly classy looks for the iV, with no obvious cues setting it apart from the petrol and diesel versions.
 The charge port is concealed in the front grille until you need it, and there are just a few subtle 'iV' badges to be found at various points on the body.